What is marijuana?

 • You will be expected to pass an ID check and questioned to verify you have an appropriate attitude about the usage of marijuana.

-• Once you have seen a qualified physician, you will obtain your Medical Marijuana Card which will allow you to receive the product online or through a licensed dispensary in person.
+• Once you have seen a qualified physician, you will obtain your Medical Marijuana Card which will allow you to receive the product online or through a licensed Medical Marijuana Dispensary in person.